LAStools/LAStools/bin/lascopy_README.md

            c 2    c 0
     d 4    d 1    d 4

-By default the selected attributes of the source points are copied to all target points if the two share the exact same combination of GPS-time stamp and return number.
-Selecting attributes to be copied is done by adding '-classification', '-intensity', and/or '-elevation' to the command line.
+By default the selected attributes of the source points are copied to all target points if the two share the exact same combination of key values.
+Selecting attributes to be copied is done by adding one or more '-copy_...' arguments.
 If no selection is made the classifications are copied.

 By default the points from the target file that have no match in the source file remain unchanged unless the option '-zero'